 The Broughton Archipelago and Queen Charlotte Straight

 Returning to Canadian and BC waters, at one time the Broughton Archipelago and Queen Charlotte Straight rivaled Alaska’s Bristol Bay, with five major mainland rivers entering from the east.
 On the western side, you had the largest river system on Vancouver Island — the Nimpkish — and numerous smaller rivers contributing their share.
 On the southern side lies the north end of Johnstone Strait, through which every fish migrating south from there to the Columbia River had to pass.
 Tragically, the fish farms were rammed through, and we have been dealing with the fallout of pollution, disease, environmental degradation — and protests — ever since.
 It now looks like fish farms will be banned from the BC coast, just as in Alaska, and soon in Washington State, but why did we have to make a huge economic and environmental sacrifice for the sake of a few fish farmers and off-shore corporations?
-It is sobering to realize that the introduction to BC waters of these unsuitable — and unsustainable — fish farm installations was wrong from day one, yet here we are fifty years later, with governments still dithering about making the right decision.
+It is sobering to realize that the introduction to BC waters of these unsuitable — and unsustainable — fish farm installations was wrong from day one, yet here we are forty years later, with governments still dithering about making the right decision.

 That was and still is, the battle over fish resources, whether they will be wild or man-made.